adtrace/adtrace_sdk_flutter/README.md

 ### <a id="et-tracking"></a>Track event

 You can use adTrace to track any event in your app.
 Suppose you want to track every tap on a button.
-You would have to create a new event token in your [dashboard].
+You would have to create a new event token in your [panel].
 Let's say that event token is `abc123`.
 In your button's click handler method you could then add the following lines to track the click:

 ```dart
 AdTraceEvent adTraceEvent = new AdTraceEvent('abc123');